caukub/mcgui-de/src/vanilla/server-icon.md

 - Cache

 The client may have information about the old/non-functional icon temporarily cached.
-In this case, the icon will be displayed correctly on <https://mcsrvstat.us/>, but not on the client.
+In this case, the icon will be displayed correctly on <https://mcsrvstat.us/>, but not in the client.
 If you see the icon correctly on <https://mcsrvstat.us/> but not in the client, you usually just need to restart the client.

-- The file is not valid *PNG* format
+- The file is not valid *PNG*

 If you originally had the icon in a different format, such as *JPEG*, and you "converted" the icon to *PNG* by overwriting the extension, the icon is not a valid *PNG* file.
 To convert another format to *PNG*, you need to use a converter (there are many online converters available on the internet).